NickMcConnell/FAangband/docs/index.rst

-Welcome to Angband
+Welcome to FAangband
 ==================

-Angband is a complex single player dungeon simulation.
+FAangband is a complex single player wilderness and dungeon simulation.
 A player (you!) creates a character, choosing from a variety of races and classes, and then plays that character over a period of days, weeks, even months.

-The player will begin their adventure on the town level where they may acquire supplies, weapons, armor, and magical devices by buying from various shop owners.
-Then the player can descend into the Pits of Angband, where they will explore the many levels of the dungeon, gaining experience by killing fierce creatures, collecting powerful objects and valuable treasure, and returning to town occasionally to buy supplies.
+The player will begin their adventure in their home town where they may acquire supplies, weapons, armor, and magical devices by buying from various shop owners.
+Then the player can advance into the wilderness, eventually making it to the Pits of Angband.
+On their way they will explore many areas of wilderness and levels of the various dungeons, gaining experience by killing fierce creatures, collecting powerful objects and valuable treasure, and returning to town occasionally to buy supplies.
 Eventually, as the player grows more experienced, they may attempt to win the game by defeating Morgoth, the Lord of Darkness, who resides far below the surface.

-Angband is a very complex game, and it may be difficult to grasp everything at first, especially if you have never played a roguelike game before.
+FAangband is a very complex game, and it may be difficult to grasp everything at first, especially if you have never played a roguelike game before.
 A key resource for Angband players is the `forum`_, where you can ask for help, and also post compliments, complaints, suggestions, bug reports, and interesting experiences.
 Don't be shy!

 .. _forum: http://angband.oook.cz